What To Look for During Your Year-End Retirement Check-In

 "The only detail that matters is your saving rate," said Ric Edelman, founder of Edelman Financial Engines.

 Edelman said that ideally, you are saving 15% of your income.

-However, depending on your situation, saving 15% may not be feasible right now — and that’s OK, said Melissa Ridolfi, vice president of college and retirement leadership at Fidelity Investments.
+However, depending on your situation, saving 15% may not be feasible right now -- and that's OK.
+Even small increases can make a big difference.